-Organization costs are expensed as incurred and recorded as a component of General and administrative expenses on the Company's Consolidated Statements of Operations and offering costs are charged to equity as such amounts are incurred.
+Organization costs are expensed as incurred and recorded as a component of general and administrative expenses on the Company's Consolidated Statements of Operations and offering costs are charged to equity as such amounts are incurred.

 The Advisor has agreed to advance organization and offering expenses on behalf of the Company (including legal, accounting, and other expenses attributable to the organization, but excluding upfront selling commissions, dealer manager fees and stockholder servicing fees) through the fourth full fiscal quarter after the Company's acquisition of its first property.
-The Company reimburses the Advisor for all such advanced expenses ratably over a 60 month period following December 31, 2018.
-For the three and six months ended June 30, 2019, the Company recognized \$0.2 million and \$0.5 million, respectively, for costs related to the advanced expenses.
+The Company will reimburse the Advisor for all such advanced expenses it incurred in 60 equal monthly installments commencing on the earlier of the date the Company's NAV reaches \$1 billion or January 31, 2023.

-As of June 30, 2019, the Advisor and its affiliates had incurred organization and offering expenses on the Company's behalf of \$4.9 million, consisting of offering costs of \$3.8 million and organization costs of \$1.1 million.
+As of September 30, 2019, the Advisor and its affiliates had incurred organization and offering expenses on the Company's behalf of \$4.6 million, consisting of offering costs of \$3.5 million and organization costs of \$1.1 million.
 Such costs became the Company's liability on January 31, 2018, the date on which the Offering was declared effective.
-These organization and offering costs are recorded as Due to Affiliates on the Company's Consolidated Balance Sheet as of June 30, 2019 and December 31, 2018.
+These organization and offering costs are recorded as due to affiliates on the Company's Consolidated Balance Sheets as of September 30, 2019 and December 31, 2018.